One-Day Course

 TOPICS

-c.
-Optimizing data collection parameters to save time and get good spectra - Reflection Spectroscopy Including ATR, Diffuse Reflection and Reflection Absorption
+- Reflection spectroscopy including ATR, Diffuse Reflection and Reflection Absorption

-c.
-The effect of front surface reflection on diffuse reflection spectra - Measurement Effects
+- The effect of front surface reflection on diffuse reflection spectra

-b.
-The effect of resolution on interpretation and spectral searching - Transmission Spectroscopy
+- The effect of resolution on interpretation and spectral searching

-a.
-The effect of scattering, excessively thick samples, temperature changes and air bubbles on solution spectra
+- The effect of scattering, thick samples, temperature changes and air bubbles on solution spectra

 ABOUT THE INSTRUCTORS

-Jeff D’Agostino is the Business Development Executive for Specac Inc. He has been in the FT-IR accessory business for 35 years.
-Working for the three of the top four FT-IR accessory companies.
-Jeff graduated from Central Connecticut State College (now University) with a bachelor’s in chemistry.
-Also, from Norwalk State Technical College with an Associates in Chemical Engineering, Having many positions as applications chemist, customer support, product manager, product training, sales and marketing.
-Participated in the concept, design and function of new IR accessories.
-This gives him a broad background in FT-IR accessories.
-Has been an invited speaker at many OEM workshops, webinars, IR Courses, presenting at trade shows, authoring posters, and co-authoring papers.
-Worked alongside many of the respected professionals in the industry.
-Jeff is a member of the Coblentz Society, Society for Applied Spectroscopy and ACS
+Jeff D’Agostino has been in the FT‐IR spectrometer accessory business for 35 years and has worked for the three of the top four FT‐IR spectrometer accessory companies.
+Jeff has had many positions as applications chemist, customer support representative, product manager, product training instructor, as well as in sales and marketing.
+He has participated in the concept, design and function of new IR spectrometer accessories.
+Jeff is a member of the Coblentz Society, the Society for Applied Spectroscopy, and American Chemical Society.